top of page

 Cézanne's Studio - Aix-en-Provence, "Paris Prints" Textiles Show - Paris, "Flowers" Exhibtion - Saatchi Gallery

 Design is a living, evolving industry, so I make sure I make time to attend exhibitions, design festivals, and print fairs.
 I'll visit shows locally, in London and across the UK, or even venture further afeild to Paris and other European cities, to stay as connected to current trends and techniques as I can.
 This helps me bring you up-to-date, culturally relevant design.
-It also helps me recommend the right materials, printer or supplier for your projects.
+It also helps me recommend the right materials, printer or supplier for projects.

 4. I Experiment with New Techniques Behind the Scenes